cdc08x/paper-copyright-watermark/README.md

 and BibTeX of the final paper in an extra page.
 Errata corrige files can be appended as well, optionally.

+All pre- and post-prints on my website ([`diciccio.net`](https://diciccio.net/)) are watermarked with this toolkit.
+Curious?
+Keep on reading!

 ### Requirements
 BibTeX files should have already been tidied by BibTool (https://ctan.org/tex-archive/biblio/bibtex/utils/bibtool)